microsoft/OCR-Form-Tools/README.md

 ### Run as web application

-Using a modern Web browser, FOTT can be run directly at: https://fott.azurewebsites.net/
+Using a modern Web browser, FOTT can be run directly at: https://fott.azurewebsites.net/  (for Form Recognizer 2.0 GA services), and https://fott-preview.azurewebsites.net/  (for Form REcognizer 2.1-preview.* services).
+Note: these web apps are for testing purpose only.

 ### Run as desktop application